It used to be that FHA financing was the #1 form of mortgage loan in the New Orleans area for homes that fell within the loan limits.

 No damaged, cracked, or peeling exterior doors.
 I’ve seen doors with cracks in them large enough to see sunlight while inside the home.
 Repair or replace the door before putting your home on the market.

 No drainage that ends under the house.
 Again, this is more common in older, raised homes.
-Do-it-yourself plumbing that drains directly under the house is a no-no and should be corrected immediately.
+Do-it-yourself plumbing that drains directly under the house is a no-no and should be corrected immediately by a licensed plumber.

-No exposed, raw wood or dry rot and no rotten counters or countertops.
+No exposed, raw wood or dry rot, and no rotten counters or countertops.
 Rot is a hot issue with FHA because it can impact the structural integrity of a home.
 The most common problems we find when viewing homes are rot around the windows and unpainted soffits or fascia.
-For those rotten countertops, you can opt for a granite transformation which gives a sleek look while also being timeless.
-For more information, check out this site: https://www.granitetransformations.com/location/granite-transformations-of-redding/.

 No flaking or peeling paint.
 Whether it’s inside or out, peeling paint poses a safety hazard for children and will be required to be remediated prior to a sale.
 It’s better to address this before a house goes on the market than to be flagged by the appraiser and delay a closing.
 Also, offers on homes that are obviously in need of maintenance are always lower than on those that have prepared for a sale.